Satoshi Furuno: Check out his interview video and recent results for the Beijing Olympics | Freestyle Skiing/Ski Cross | Athlete Profile

 January 31st (Mon) 12:00-13:00 From the online press conference to decide the representatives

-Q. How do you feel now that you've decided to compete in the Olympics?
+Q. How do you feel now that you've qualified for the Olympics?

-- I'm extremely happy to be able to stand on the Olympic stage, which has been my dream since I was a child.
+— I'm incredibly happy to be able to stand on the Olympic stage, which has been my dream since I was a child.

-- Well, it would have been best if both brothers could have competed together, but we have trained together since we were little, including in cycling, and I feel like I have grown so much thanks to my brother, so I would like to do my best to achieve good results for him.
+— Well, ideally, it would have been best if both brothers could have competed together.
+But we've been training together since we were little, including cycling, and I feel like I've grown this far thanks in part to my brother, so I want to do my best to achieve a good result for him as well.

-Q. What kind of performance would you like to show to people all over Japan?
+Q. What kind of image do you want to show to everyone across Japan?

-Q. What are your specific goals for this Olympics?
+Q. What are your specific goals for these Olympics?

-My number one goal is to win a medal, but I also want to look ahead to four years from now and not get hung up on the results alone, but rather use everything as an experience to turn it into a positive experience.
+— My primary goal is to win a medal, but that's not all.
+I'm also looking ahead to four years from now, and I don't want to get too caught up in the results.
+I want to use everything as an experience and turn it into something positive.
+That's the kind of competition I want to have.

-Q. I understand that you have been skiing since you were a child in Nagaoka City.
-Looking back on your memories of elementary school, including
+Q. We understand that you have been skiing since you were little in Nagaoka City.
+Looking back on your elementary school days, when you trained in alpine skiing and started ski cross in the fourth grade, how do you think those experiences are helping you now?

-alpine skiing, which you began training in as an elementary school student, and ski cross, which you started in the fourth grade, how are those memories still useful to you today? - When I was in elementary school, I also did alpine skiing and BMX cycling.
-I was able to try out a variety of events, and I think ski cross is a combination of BMX and alpine skiing, so I think that being able to experience all those different events as an elementary school student is what has allowed me to compete on the world stage in ski cross today.
+— When I was in elementary school, I did alpine skiing and also BMX cycling.
+I was given the opportunity to try various disciplines, and I think ski cross is a combination of BMX and alpine skiing, so I think that having the experience to try various disciplines when I was in elementary school has led to me being able to compete on the world stage in ski cross today.

-Q. What kind of performance would you like to see at the Olympics from the children in your hometown of Niigata who love and pursue alpine skiing and jumping?
+Q. What kind of performance would you like to see at the Olympics from the children in your hometown of Niigata who love and participate in alpine skiing and ski jumping?

-- Niigata Prefecture has many ski resorts and an alpine environment, but there is no proper permanent ski cross course yet, so I would like to connect the dots so that a ski cross course can be built in Niigata Prefecture in the future.
-To do that, I would like to first ski in a way that makes people think that ski cross is cool.
+— Niigata Prefecture has many ski resorts and a good environment for alpine skiing, but there are no proper permanent ski cross courses yet, so I would like to work towards creating a ski cross course in Niigata Prefecture in the future.
+To that end, I would like to start by skiing in a way that makes people think that ski cross is cool.